ashminbhandari/create-together/README.md

-# Create Together (DISCARDED)
+# Create Together

 Create together is a nifty little project which allows users to jam together realtime on a piano or draw.

+#discarded